 Let’s Talk About Burnout

 Psychology Today defines burnout as, “a state of chronic stress that leads to physical and emotional exhaustion. cynicism and detachment”.
 This condition can also lead sufferers to have a negative or cynical attitude towards themselves and others.
 Burnout can also lead to depression – a gateway to a number of other health concerns.
 Depression can lead to heart disease and stroke, obesity and eating disorders, diabetes, and even some forms of cancer.
 Chronic depression also has a negative effect on your immunity.
-So, the next time you get sick out of the blue, check-in on your work stress.
-You might be taking on too much.
+So, the next time you get sick out of the blue, check-in on your work stress, as they may be signs of burnout.

 Things You Can Do: Job Stress and Mental Illness